 MOCSA provides counseling services free of charge to all survivors of sexual violence and their families and significant others.

 For more information about counseling call and leave a message with the crisis line (816-531-0233) and an Intake Specialist will return your call.

 Support groups are free services facilitated by advocates (not counselors) who plan activities and discussions focusing on self-care and self-reflection.

 For more information about support groups, leave a message with the crisis line (816-531-0233) and an Intake Specialist will return your call.

 MOCSA offers a number of community education programs as part of our ongoing effort to increase public awareness about sexual violence and the resources available to victims of sexual violence and to promote prevention.

 Training for advocates, counselors, law enforcement, restaurant and bar staff, and other professionals is available to fit the needs of your group.

 MOCSA has the only evidence-based outpatient program for youth with problematic sexual behaviors in the Kansas City Metropolitan area, and is part of a nationally recognized multidisciplinary team.
 Currently this program is only available for youth and families in Missouri.

-We want to ensure you have a positive experience with us.
 If you feel you have been treated unfairly, you have the right to file a grievance.
 Please see our Grievance Policy for details.